keleftheriou/AccessibilityKit/README.md

 let view = AKTextView()

-// Use a simple or fancy NSAttributedString.
+// Use a simple or fancy NSAttributedString. view.attributedText = .init(string: "Some text here", attributes: [
-// NOTE: You *must* specify a font.
-The size will be ignored. view.attributedText = .init(string: "Some text here", attributes: [ .font: UIFont.systemFont(ofSize: 12),
+  .font: UIFont.systemFont(ofSize: 12), // Font size will be ignored
   .foregroundColor: UIColor.black,
 ])
 // Add to the view hierarchy...